biocore/qiime/doc/scripts/add_taxa.rst

 		Path to read otu file
 	-t, `-`-taxonomy_file
 		Path to read taxonomy file
+	-o, `-`-output_file
+		Path to write

 	**[OPTIONAL]**

-	-o, `-`-output_file
-		Path to write output file [default: stdout]
 	-m, `-`-id_map_file
 		Path to read seq id to otu map file [default: None]

 **Output:**

-The result of this script is written to stdout, or optionally to the specified file.
+The result of this script is written to the specified file.

 **Example:**